autonity/docs.autonity.org/concepts/validator/index.md

 To fulfil this purpose the validator participates in consensus computation with other members of the consensus committee:

 - Proposing, voting, and validating new [blocks](/glossary/#block) in accordance with the rules of Autonity's implementation of the Tendermint consensus mechanism.
-- Reporting infractions of consensus rules by committee members in the accountability and fault detection protocol.
+- Reporting infractions of consensus rules by committee members in the [Accountability Fault Detection (AFD)](/concepts/afd/) protocol.
 - Submitting price reports and voting on aggregated median price data for selected currency pairs in oracle protocol voting rounds.

 It has responsibilities to: